 Once all of the white fudge is dotted on top, swirl a knife through the top of the fudge, creating a beautiful pattern of white and brown swirls.
 Don't stir too much and muddy the colors, you want to end up with very distinct white and brown swirls.

-Let the cappuccino fudge cool and set completely, either in the refrigerator for 2-3 hours or overnight at room temperature.
+Let the cappuccino fudge cool and set completely, either in the refrigerator for 2 to 3 hours or overnight at room temperature.
 Once set, lift it from the pan using the foil as handles and cut it into small squares using a large sharp knife.

-Store Cappuccino Fudge in an airtight container in the refrigerator for up to two weeks, and let it come to room temperature before serving.
+Store the fudge in an airtight container in the refrigerator for up to two weeks, and let it come to room temperature before serving.